-Once one company finds product/market fit, competition becomes inevitable.
-Prices drop, features standardize, and it becomes harder and harder for the original company to differentiate.
-This is mostly theory of course, but many industries and markets exhibit this behavior over time.
+Once one company finds product/market fit, competition arrives.
+Prices drop, features standardize, and differentiation becomes harder and harder.
 This is generally great for the consumer, but can be very hard on companies.

 So who are the companies that succeed in the hyper-competitive free market economy?
-It seems to me they either:
+The successful ones:

 1) Are exceptionally innovative (moving into new markets with ease)